San Francisco, CA

 The San Francisco Ghetto Story

-One of the most famous and luxurious cities in the world, the San Francisco ghetto often gets ignored or paid little attention to, especially with today’s gentrification of the once thriving black communities.
+One of the most famous and luxurious cities in the world, the San Francisco ghetto often gets ignored or paid little attention to, especially with today’s gentrification of the once thriving San Francisco black population.

 While the San Francisco black population is only 6% of over 800,000 people, with whites and Asians making up the majority and a total of 15% of the Mexican population, there are a few communities in the city.

-The San Francisco ghetto and community are in areas like the Sunnydale Projects, the Mission District, Lakeview or the View, the infamous Hunters Point’s blocks and projects, project buildings on the streets of Connecticut, Missouri, and Dakota in Potrero Hill and the legendary Fillmore neighborhood, which is the most known and famous neighborhood of the San Francisco black population.
+The San Francisco ghetto and urban community are in areas like the Sunnydale Projects, the Mission District, Lakeview or the View, the infamous Hunters Point’s blocks and projects, project buildings on the streets of Connecticut, Missouri, and Dakota in Potrero Hill and the legendary Fillmore neighborhood.

 Before the 1940s, there were a few blacks in the city of San Francisco, with no specific reason for any African-American family to live in the city.